iamkenichi/AI-Red-Teamer-Path-Write-Up/Applications of AI in InfoSec/Model Evaluation (Spam Detection)/Readme.md

--run the training_model.py
--it will generate "spam_detection_model.joblib
--upload it in the target.
+run the code in jupyter notebook. it will trigger the flag. don't forget to change the IP and port to the target